swonderine/challenge/README.md

 ### Clone repository

-Clone the repository, containing the challenge, to your desired local folder.
+Clone the repository to your desired local folder.

 ```
 $ cd /path/to/yourlocalfolder